mhbrk/disc-site/README.md

 ### Generator Agent
 * The Generator Agent is a server that hosts the agent in the spirit of A2A protocol.
 Although currently only supports SendTaskRequests and SendTaskResponses $with$ streaming.
 * It subscribes to a pub sub topic to receive detailed description of a website to be generated.
-* It uses DALL-E model deployed on Azure AI Foundry for image generation.
+* It uses DALL-E-3 model from OpenAI for image generation.
 * It uses Tavily Web Search to look up information.

 #### Basic Operational Flow